 Limited Income for the Non-Relative

-The non-relative cannot qualify as your dependent if her income to for the year exceeds the annual limit.
-The IRS sets the income limit at the same amount as a personal exemption.
-In 2011, the limit equals $3,700.
+The non-relative cannot qualify as your dependent if her income for the year exceeds the annual limit.
+The IRS sets the income limit.
+As of 2021, the income limit is $4,300.
 Gross income includes all taxable income, such as self-employment income, wages, rental income and taxable unemployment compensation.
 Do not include nontaxable compensation when calculating the non-relative's gross income.